raihalea/awscdk-cloudfront-keypair-generator/README.md

 ## Important Note

-**Disclaimer:** This project is meant for experimental purposes.
+**Disclaimer:** **Disclaimer:** This project is for fun and learning.
 Using EC2 KeyPairs for CloudFront KeyPairs is not a recommended or supported practice in production environments.
 It’s a fun demonstration of what’s possible with AWS CDK, but for real-world applications, please follow the standard best practices for CloudFront KeyPairs.

 ## License